payamx/Movies/README.md

 "This project is built using React and Bootstrap in a responsive design.
-It utilizes  reducer as statemanagement  and the Iranian Movie Web API in its construction."
+It utilizes  Usereducer Hoc as statemanagement and the Iranian Movie Web API in its construction."